erossini/BlazorChartjs/README.md

     }
 ```

-The function `clickAsync` receives as parameter a `CallbackGenericContext` that contains the 3 values: `DatasetIndex` and `DataIndex` as int and the `Value` as decimal.
+The function `clickAsync` receives as a parameter a `CallbackGenericContext` that contains the 3 values: `DatasetIndex` and `DataIndex` as int and the `Value` as decimal.

-In the following example, the function change the string `ClickString` using `values`.
+In the following example, the function changes the string `ClickString` using `values`.

 ```csharp
 public ValueTask clickAsync(CallbackGenericContext value)